Steve Schmidt: In popular culture

 Schmidt was portrayed by Woody Harrelson in the 2012 HBO film Game Change.
-The film, based on chapters of the book of the same title by political journalists John Heilemann and Mark Halperin, focuses on the choice of Sarah Palin as John McCain's running mate in the 2008 United States presidential election.
-Schmidt is shown as pushing for the choice of Palin, then afterward conceding she was unqualified for the job, including that she had a limited knowledge of current affairs.
-Schmidt himself voiced his approval of the film, saying that "it tells the truth of the campaign" and that watching the film was tantamount to "an out-of-body experience".
+The film, based on the book of the same title by political journalists John Heilemann and Mark Halperin, focuses on the choice of Sarah Palin as John McCain's running mate in the 2008 United States presidential election.
+The film depicts Schmidt's inner turmoil over the conflict between his political values and Palin's effect on both McCain's campaign and Republican politics as a whole.
+Schmidt himself voiced his approval of the film, saying that "it tells the truth of the campaign" and that watching the film was tantamount to an "out-of-body experience".

 Personal life

-Schmidt has three children with his former wife Angela Schmidt.
+Schmidt lives in Summit County, Utah.
+He has three children with his former wife, Angela Schmidt.